jbauschatz/Discretion/README.md

 ### Structuring a Proof

-Certain kinds of proofs demand a certain structure - there are certain things that must be supposed and concluded in order to complete the proof.
+Certain kinds of proofs demand a certain structure—there are certain things that must be supposed and concluded in order to complete the proof.
 For example a typical subset proof has this structure:

 ```
 Suppose A ⊆ U.